 Should a criminal charge or arrest occur during Paramedic Program enrollment, the student must notify the Program Director as soon as reasonably possible, and continued participation will depend on state-recognized barriers.
-Copies of all background and criminal history reports are kept in student personal program files and may be subject to review per MOAs.
+Copies of all background and criminal history reports are kept in student personal program files and may be subject to review per Memorandums of Agreement.